Bathing Babies (cont.)

 Babies generally do not routinely need application of body lotions.

-Get your baby fully dressed.
+Get the baby fully dressed.